 The school strives to retain all who enter for the purpose of preparing as many qualified graduates as possible.
 The Student Retention Committee has established an advisement plan that can be utilized by faculty in academic advising of students.
-In addition, the BHCLR-SN Retention Specialist identifies atrisk students and offers support to encourage success.
+In addition, the BHCLR-SN Retention Specialists identify atrisk students and offer support to encourage success.